-Ovulation generally occurs between the 13th and 20th day of your cycle (the first day of your period is day one), depending on how long your cycle is.
+Ovulation generally occurs between days 11 and 21 of your cycle, depending on its length (the first day of your period is day one of your cycle).
 During ovulation, one of the ovaries releases a mature egg, which travels to the fallopian tube.
-For a woman to become pregnant, a sperm needs to travel to the fallopian tube and fertilize the egg.
+For a person to become pregnant, a sperm needs to travel to the fallopian tube and fertilize the egg.
 If this happens, an embryo is formed and then implants itself into the uterus.

-While some women experience lots of pregnancy symptoms at 14 DPO, others experience very few or none at all.
+While some people experience lots of pregnancy symptoms at 14 DPO, others experience very few or none at all.
 Furthermore, at 14 DPO, symptoms of pregnancy can be very similar to the ones you experience during PMS, ovulation, and while taking fertility drugs.
-If you are extra attentive to your body's changes every month, you may be able to determine if your symptoms are related to pregnancy or other reasons.
+If you are extra attentive to your body’s changes every month, you may be able to determine if your symptoms are related to pregnancy or something else.

 At 14 days past ovulation, levels of the human chorionic gonadotropin (hCG) hormone may be high enough to cause pregnancy symptoms.
-Some of the symptoms of pregnancy at 14 DPO are:
+Some of the symptoms of pregnancy at 14 DPO include the following:

 Fatigue is also a common pregnancy symptom at 14 DPO.
 The hormonal changes of early pregnancy may leave you feeling fatigued throughout the day.
 Sleepiness and extreme exhaustion are some of the early signs of pregnancy.
 During the early days of pregnancy, your levels of progesterone rise, making you tired and sleepy.
 Your body also starts producing more blood to support your growing fetus.
 This also leads to increased exhaustion and fatigue.